 Why Consider Treatment at Twelve Oaks Recovery Center

 Heroin is a powerful drug with potentially deadly consequences when it is abused.
 Heroin use can result in strained or irreparably damaged relationships, divorce, loss of child custody, poor work performance, loss of job, financial troubles, and homelessness.
 People who use heroin may have significant interaction with the legal system, including convictions and prison time.
 Heroin also wreaks havoc on a person’s body, causing liver and kidney damage, brain damage, cognitive decline, weakened immune system, breathing problems, sexual dysfunction, and even infections, such as HIV and hepatitis, from shared needles.
 Of course, there is also the ever-present threat of an unintentional overdose and possible death.
-The consequences of heroin use are serious and life-threatening, but with proper treatment, they can be minimized or even avoided completely.
+The consequences of heroin use are serious and life-threatening, but with proper treatment and rehab, they can be minimized or even avoided completely.

 Types of Treatment Offered at Twelve Oaks Recovery Center

-For over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of treatment for an addiction to drugs or alcohol, including an addiction to heroin.
+Serving Florida for over 30 years, we at Twelve Oaks Recovery Center have been dedicated to providing world class care to men and women who are in need of rehab treatment for an addiction to drugs or alcohol, including an addiction to heroin.
 We believe in providing highly individualized treatment that is catered to meet the unique needs of each one of our patients.
 We strive to provide treatment in an atmosphere of trust, honesty, and responsibility, wherein patients are the top priority and they can feel confident that they are receiving the most optimal quality of care possible as they work towards overcoming their heroin abuse problem.

 In order to cater treatment to meet the specific needs of each patient, Twelve Oaks is pleased to offer three specialized treatment tracks that can be incorporated into a patient’s personalized treatment plan.
 These tracks include Proclaim, our Christian track, Aspire, our PTSD recovery track, and Resilience, our addiction-free chronic pain management track.
 A patient’s participation in these specialized tracks will be determined based on his or her individual needs and presenting concerns.